Private, In-Home Tutoring in Lake City, South Carolina

-SchoolTutoring Academy’s tutoring programs for Lake City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lake City, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Florence County School District Three–the second largest of the five districts located in in Florence County–sits in the lower portion of the county, directly in-between Myrtle Beach and Columbia, SC.
 The majority of the district’s schools, including its junior and senior high schools, are located in Lake City.
 Fourteen Florence County teachers are engaging in professional development that will allow them to incorporate new instructional methods in their classrooms effectively in order to enhance instruction, and learning for students.
 The teachers will be able to deliver this unit to their students and pass on the critical 21s century skills they acquired.